-The dividend policy described in Note 3.25 of these Consolidated Financial Statements establishes that net income to be distributed consists of 30% of net distributable income for each year determined based on the instructions in CMF Ruling 1945.
+The dividend policy described in Note 3.25 of these Consolidated Financial Statements establishes that net profit for distribution consists of 30% of net profit for distribution for each year determined based on the instructions in Circular 1945 issued by the CMF.

-Distributable net income is determined on the basis of "net income attributable to owners of the Company" presented in the Consolidated Statement of Income for each reporting period.
-This net income shall be adjusted, if necessary, to reflect all gains resulting from variations in the fair value of certain assets and liabilities that have not been realized as of year end.
-Thus, these gains will be incorporated into the determination of distributable net income in the year in which they are realized or accrued.
+Net profit for distribution is determined on the basis of "profit attributable to owners of the Parent" recorded in the Consolidated Statement of Income for each period.
+Such profit is adjusted, if required, to reflect all gains resulting from variations in the fair value of certain assets and liabilities that have not been realized at year end.
+Accordingly, such gains will be incorporated into the determination of net profit for distribution in the year in which they are realized or accrued for.